-The video above by Tech Through The Lens explains why Nikon D5600 is more suitable for photography rather than videography.
+The video above by Tech Through The Lens explains why D5600 is more suitable for photography rather than videography.

 In general, videos taken with Nikon cameras need some tweaking in post to make them look more appealing and colorful.
 Unfortunately, Nikon’s color science is not as impressive as that of its competitors like Canon or Sony.

-The camera can record full HD videos at 1080/60p and also offers live view autofocus for video shooting.
+The camera can record full HD videos at 1080/60p and also offers live view autofocus for videography.
 However, the performance of its live view autofocus is not as good as that of Canon 70D or Canon 80D.
 For slow-motion effects, you can shoot your video at 60 frames and slow it down later in post.